Brassica oleracea var. Botrytis

-Also called cabbage worms, these caterpillars devour leaves and bore into flower heads, ruining entire crops.
+Also called cabbage worms or imported cabbage worms, these caterpillars devour leaves and bore into flower heads, ruining entire crops.

 Bacillus thuringiensis or pyrethrum are the treatments of choice for this pest.

 PyGanic Gardening’s Botanical Insecticide Pyrethrin Concentrate for Organic Gardening is available from Amazon in 8-ounce bottles.

 Another pest you may see is the cabbage whitefly, Aleyrodes proletella.
 This tiny white fly and its young scaly nymphs infest the undersides of leaves, feeding on leaf sap, excreting “honeydew” that promotes sooty mildew growth.